Brandon-Martinez27/nlp_project/README.md

 by Brandon Martinez and Luke Becker

-Hi this is the project README
+This is the project README.
+Making sure that I have access to posting.